 Where can I donate my extra meat?

 Every state has an approved list of meat drop off locations.
-Find a donation location by visiting your state affiliate web site.
+Find a donation location by visiting your state contact website.

 Is there a processing fee to donate a deer to the program?

-Typically state programs and affiliates cover the cost of processing, however, sometimes some processors will require a minimal fee.
-The fee will depend on your local program and affiliate.
+Typically state programs cover the cost of processing, however, sometimes some processors will require a minimal fee.
+The fee will depend on your local program.
 Be sure to contact them prior to drop off.

 Can I donate deer to other states?